adbarc92/js13k-2020/README.md

 # Y THO

+## About

+A game wherein turn-based combat and platforming traversal overlap, resulting in a (somewhat) unholy abomination.
+Gather party members, solve the mystery, and gitgud at jumping!

 ## Motivation

 This is the first game I've ever developed!
 I've had aspirations of creating games since I was very young, and this represents the first step of a long journey.
 [Click here to give it a try!](https://js13kgames.com/games/y-tho/index.html)